Having a child with diabetes can be overwhelming. Fortunately, a team of experts can

 guide you now and in the years to come.

 Healthcare provider.
-Your child's healthcare provider may be a diabetes specialist, pediatrician, or general
+Your child's healthcare provider may be a diabetes specialist (also known as an endocrinologist,)

-for giving injections or checking blood glucose.
-Your healthcare provider can recommend
+the correct methods for giving injections or checking blood sugar (glucose).
+Your

-Occupational Therapist.
-An occupational therapist can help you and your child adapt self-care routines.
-This
+Occupational therapist.
+This professional can help you and your child adapt self-care routines.
+This can

-can help you and your child meet your diabetes care goals, while living as normally
+help you and your child meet your diabetes care goals, while living as normally as

 Dietitian.
 A dietitian can help you and your child create a healthful eating plan.
 It's a good